-Ericsson Cycle is a thermodynamic cycle which consists of constant pressure heat addition and rejection.
+Ericsson Cycle is a thermodynamic cycle that consists of constant pressure heat addition and rejection.

 The Ericsson Cycle is named after its Swedish inventor John Ericsson.
 Many heat engines based on various thermodynamic cycles were but by him.